 Here’s a list of 10 things that you should totally avoid doing for actually exploring Italy like the Italians do!
 Make sure you take a note of each and every one of them for a hassle-free vacay!

 Be it ordering in a restaurant or planning your sightseeing tour, there’s a lot that you need to be wary of.
-Take a look of these 10 things not do on vacation in Italy!
+Take a look at these 12 things not do on vacation in Italy!

 1. Breakfast – Expect A Lavish Spread